amabdallah/Test/docs/DataValues.md

 ***3. Parameters*** <p>
 The Parameter table stores values of single numeric parameter like an elevation of 45.5 m.

 ***4. Seasonal Parameter*** <p>
+a seasonal parameter stores values that have seasonal patterns (e.g., water rights that are 20 acre-feet in winter and 5 acre-feet in summer OR "open gate" at night and close gate at day).
+The season value can be time series, numeric or text parameter, and binary.
+The seasonal attribute must have only one unit that applies to all the seasons, it has one data source, and one method.
+Also A season's data value should only take one formate like Binary or parameter.
+So if the data value for one season is binary, then the rest of the seasons should be binary too and they cant be numeric or text paramters.
+This Buissness rule is not enforced in the data model so I will enforce it in the database.
+The seasonal parameter cannot be a Muti-column formate because it gets tricky.
+The Multi-column format can be composed of three different attributes which have three different units, sources, and methods.
+However, the seasonal Parameter takes only one unit and metadata.
+The data value of the seaosnal Parameter is then stored at the one of the storage tables (time series, binary, fileBased, text, and parameter.

+**Use cases:**
+1.Seasonal parameter attribute= Agriculture water demand Season1 name=Summer, Season2 name=Winter, Season3 name=Spring, Season4 name = Fall
+We can assign a start and end date and description for each season Each season then gets connected to one of the data storage tables like the ParamerData one.

+2. Seasonal Parameter attribute =Reservoir Pool zones Seaosn 1= inactive, season2= conservation, season3= flood
 ***5. Binary***<p>
 The Binary table stores binary data values (i.e., 0, 1) and reports the meaning of these values.
 For example, status of gates as open=1 or closed=0.